DigitalHistory/history-please/README.md

 # History please!
 :maple_leaf::maple_leaf::maple_leaf::maple_leaf::maple_leaf::maple_leaf::maple_leaf::maple_leaf::maple_leaf:

 This command line utility will give you a random page about Canadian history.
+It's primarily intended as a teaching tool about the web and web development.

 ## Installation
 First, [install node](https://nodejs.org/en/download/).
 Then, using the command line (terminal in Mac or Linux, Command Prompt or PowerShell in Windows), type: